andyblight/lottery/README.md

 ## Bugs
+Both stats methods are identical!!!
+20180214 Tickets beign generated but not scored.
+Fixed stats generation problem.
 20180131 Lots.
 Nothing works just now.
 Fix ERROR probable ...
 ball_stats.get_most_probable() returning empty.

 Look at the way date ranges are generated.
 For the EuroMillions lottery, the date ranges may need to be generated per ball set, so generating a range of